StanislavPetrov15/f-code/README.md

 (!) the ranges used in the library are inclusive

+(!) some of the things in the library are quite easy to implement but they still have to be there (for completeness)

 (!) the library consists of the following files:
 - array.cpp
 - range.cpp